Explaining Contingencies, Variances, and Change Orders

 One way to do this is by using a variance.

-If you're a cost-plus remodeler, those costs are still billable to the client (plus your markup) according to your signed contract.
+A variance is the difference between the cost estimates during the planning phase of a project and the actual costs during construction.
+If you’re a cost-plus remodeler, then those costs are still billable to the client (plus your mark-up) according to your signed contract.

-But how do you decide which costs warrant a change order and which are a variance?
-Is every additional cost considered a change order?
+But how do you decide which costs warrant a change order and which ones are a variance?

-It can be, but it could create a "death by a thousand cuts" scenario that will likely frustrate your client and add considerable administrative work for you.
+It can be, but it could create a “death by a thousand cuts” scenario that will likely frustrate your client and add considerable additional administrative work for you.

 How Variances Work